samirabloom/chaturaji/README.md

 --------------------

- 7. Start and Android emulator using the Android Virtual Device Manager
+ 7. Start an Android emulator using the Android Virtual Device Manager
- 6. Run the build
+ 6. Run the build, in the terminal as follows:

-In the terminal:

 --------------------